wenjietee/articledex/README.md

 ## Tech Stack

-This application is built with Django, React and PostgreSQL and MaterialUI.
+This application is built with Django, React, PostgreSQL and MaterialUI.

 ## Installation